 I don’t worry a great deal about the “wider cultural acceptance” of videogames.
 I feel like the share of the population that are gamers is large enough and invested enough that they can feel confidence in it’s worth without outside approval.
 But yes, the outside view of games is very different to other popular mediums.
 Most people who don’t regularly read books, visit museums or watch movies still have the understanding that they can create a wide range of emotions, educations and experiences.
 Many people who never play games do not have that understanding.

 Not convinced?
 Try to imagine if this piece had been written in the PS2 era.
 Remember when “indie” wasn’t a thing, and video games could only find a market through a handful of big publishers who played it safe.
 When game designers repeatedly failed to pitch any ideas that strayed too far from stagnating genres.
 In the late nineties there was no platform to promote a game like Proteus, and no support for a game like Journey.
 Business models for games like this seemed impossible.

-think there were games of artistic merit then, I think that someone with this attitude and background would not have reacted nearly as positively to the best offerings of those times.
+Surely the same writer’s reaction to a selection from the late nineties would have been very different.
+Whether or not you think there were games of artistic merit then, I think that someone with this attitude and background would not have reacted nearly as positively to the best offerings of those times.
 I can think of a handful of major reasons for this and some can be spotted in the article itself.
 It’s not my goal to go into those here, because my point is simply that these are being addressed.
 That’s great.

 When I said “I think this a major achievement”, that doesn’t mean that I think that this article means “wider cultural acceptance” acheived.
 But the surface is scratched.
 The major achievement is that there are now games which someone who has these stereotypical negative predispositions can approach and come away from with respect and some positive insights.
 Obviously we still need a lot more games which do this, and do this better.
 Maybe we need more platforms like GameCity to set this kind of connection up.
-Indie games have been around for a while now; sometimes it’s good to remember the background they emerged from every now and then.
+Simpler and more experimental games have been around for a while now; sometimes it’s good to remember the background they emerged from every now and then.

 Dear Esther is a recently released indie “walk-em-up” which originated as a free Half-Life 2 mod.
 It focuses on story and exploration with no combat.
 I’ve seen a few online discussions asking whether this constitutes a game.
 There are some reviews on gaming websites which immediatelysuggest that it isn’t.
 I’ve seen these kind of arguments about projects such as Minecraft and Sleep is Death in the past as well.